whsh97IT/Violin_Player_Pose_Estimation/README.md

 * Consider wrist as a tutor advised (namely beginning of tsd, it is different if the player learns how to play and know how to play)
 * Write the report
-* Create diagram to explain how the current tsd classification algorithm works
+* Create diagram to explain how the current tsd classification algorithm works (Vlad)